“A dark, suspenseful legal tale with a remarkable coda.”

 Ariel's Island targets a legal and technology thriller audience and explores one of the most significant issues facing mankind today: the promise and challenge of artificial intelligence.
 Pat McKee's novel is intended to move readers from sympathy and curiosity, to anxiety and horror, and ultimately to understanding and satisfaction.

-If you would like to be on the email list for updates on the Ariel's Island book launch and special events and for the option to preorder, please subscribe below.
+If you would like to be on the email list for Ariel's Island book launch, book signings and special events, please subscribe below.

 ABOUT PAT MCKEE